Time Line (a partial list of his offices and accomplishments)

 1750 - At age 18, John Dickinson moves to Philadelphia to study law.

-1753-1757 - Dickinson continues his law studies at the Middle Temple, Inns of Court, in London
+1753-1757 - He continues his law studies at the Middle Temple, Inns of Court, in London

-October - 1759 - After practicing law for a little more than a year, Dickinson is elected to the Delaware assembly as a Kent county representative.
+October - 1759 - After practicing law for about a year, he is elected to the Delaware assembly as a Kent county representative.
 (AGE 27)

-October 1760 - John Dickinson is re-elected and chosen speaker of the assembly.
-Samuel Dickinson dies.
+October 1760 - He is re-elected and chosen speaker of the assembly.
+(Father) Samuel Dickinson dies.

 May 1762 - He is elected to fill in a vacant seat in Pennsylvania Assembly in a special election.

 October 1764 - He is re-elected to Pennsylvania assembly.
-Dickinson breaks with Benjamin Franklin and Joseph Galloway over their push to make Pennsylvania a royal colony.
+He breaks with Benjamin Franklin and Joseph Galloway over their push to make Pennsylvania a royal colony.

 September 1765 - He chairs committee to write instructions for Pennsylvania Representatives to the Stamp Act Congress (Age 33)

-October 1765 - He serves as representative to Stamp Act Congress.
+October 1765 - He serves as representative to Stamp Act Congress, and writes the Declaration and the Petition to the King.

-December 1765 - He writes and publishes Pamphlet The Late Regulations Respecting the British Colonies Considered.
+December 1765 - He writes Pamphlet The Late Regulations Respecting the British Colonies Considered.

-December 1767 - He writes and publishes series of letters in newspapers entitled Letters From A Pennsylvania Farmer to the Inhabitants of the British Colonies.
+December 1767 - He writes a letter series in newspapers entitled Letters From A Pennsylvania Farmer to the Inhabitants of the British Colonies.
 (Age 35)

-1770 - He marries Mary Norris, daughter of a wealthy and prominent Philadelphia Quaker family.
+1770 - He marries Mary Norris, (aka Polly) daughter of a wealthy and prominent Philadelphia Quaker family.

 October 1770 - He is elected to Pennsylvania Assembly.